GRB 221009A: Spectral signatures based on ALPs candidates: GRB 221009A observations

-Some other studies have proposed that the 18-TeV photon detection can be explained by Lorentz Invariance violation effects on $\gamma - \gamma$ absorption \cite{2023APh...14802831L,2023ApJ...942L..21F,2023PhRvD.107h3001Z} or non-standard physics such as the existence the Axion Like Particles (ALPs).
+Some other studies have proposed that an 18-TeV photon detection can be explained by Lorentz Invariance violation effects on $\gamma - \gamma$ absorption \cite{2023APh...14802831L,2023ApJ...942L..21F,2023PhRvD.107h3001Z} or non-standard physics such as the existence the Axion Like Particles (ALPs).
 It was proposed in reference \cite{2022arXiv221005659G} the conversion of TeV-photons into ALPs at the host galaxy to avoid the effects of EBL absorption, followed by reconversion into photons within the Milky Way.
 In reference \cite{2022arXiv221007172B}, a parameter space of ALP candidates was explored to identify those with the highest probability of arriving on Earth as photons.
 A bound on the Lorentz boost was also obtained.
-Similarly, reference \cite{2022JETPL.116..767T} explored the parameter space of ALPs, but only considering conversions to photons due to the magnetic field of the Milky Way.
-The authors assumed that the flow of ALPs reaching the Milky Way constitutes one third of the total flux of photons emitted by the GRB.
-While these solutions relaxes the requirement of very-high photon fluxes, the KN effect still poses a challenge.
+Similarly, reference \cite{2022JETPL.116..767T} explored the parameter space of ALPs, but only by considering conversions to photons due to the magnetic field of the Milky Way.
+The authors assumed that the flow of ALPs reaching the Milky Way constitutes one-third of the total flux of photons emitted by the GRB.
+While these solutions relax the requirement of very high photon fluxes, the KN effect still poses a challenge.
 In a previous publication \citep{2023ApJ...944..178G}, we considered an initial injection of ALPs and calculated the probability of their arrival on Earth as TeV photons.
 Our results show a region of allowed parameters of ALPs that could potentially explain the detection of the 18-TeV photon by the LHAASO observatory.
-However, it was not possible to explain the detection of the 251-TeV photon reported by CARPET-2 using our model.
-In this paper, we extend our analysis to include the energy dependence of the survival probability of ALPs and the amount of energy carried, in order to determine the spectral conditions that allow for the detection of 18-TeV photons while avoiding the detection of photons with energies greater than 25 TeV (section \ref{sec:spectra}).
-We calculate the ALPs production during the star collapse through Bremsstrahlung radiation from electrons (section \ref{sec:ALPRateReview}) and compare it with the maximum ALP injection rate predicted by our model under various assumptions about the injection time profiles.
-We discuss the implications of our findings in section \ref{sec:res}.
+Our results stand even when considering a lower maximum energy of the emission of 13-TeV as later published by LHAASO-KM2A.
+In this paper, we extend our analysis to include the energy dependence of the survival probability of ALPs and the amount of energy carried, in order to determine the spectral conditions that allow for the detection of 13-TeV photons while avoiding the detection of photons with energies greater than 25 TeV (section \ref{sec:spectra}).